miairene/miairene.github.io/_projects/a_stamped.md

 Streaming on Netflix<br>
 Documentary about about three revolutionary Black women across time.

-"[The animations] bring historical episodes to life with infinitely more swag than the usual staid dramatic re-enactments." -
+"[The animations] bring historical episodes to life with infinitely more swag than the usual staid dramatic re-enactments." -  <a href="https://www.theguardian.com/film/2023/nov/09/stamped-from-the-beginning-review-tracing-racism-throughout-american-history">The Guardian</a>

 Animator 2023